-Students who desire to take noncredit courses offered through the Center for Workforce & Community Education do not need to apply for admission to the College.
-Registration by mail, fax, phone, and in-person is also available.
-Contact the Center for Workforce & Community Education at (540) 891-3012 for more information.
-Visit us on the web at www.germanna.edu/workforce.
-Registration is recommended at least one week prior to class start dates.
+Students who want to take noncredit Workforce classes don't need to apply for admission to the College.
+Registration is available online, by mail, fax, phone and in-person.
+Contact the Center for Workforce & Community Education at (540) 891-3012 for more information or visit us on the web at www.germanna. edu/workforce.
+Registration is recommended at least one week prior to the start of class.